-My research is part of Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, a Centre of Excellence within the University.
-There I convene a research cluster on Nordic Colonialism.
+My research is part of the Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, a Centre of Excellence within Linnaeus University.
+At the centre I convene a research cluster on Nordic Colonialism.
+I have edited, together with Johan Höglund, a special issue on Nordic Colonialism in Scandinavian Studies (vol. 91, 2019): https://www.jstor.org/stable/10.5406/scanstud.91.issue-1-2.

 Article in journal (Refereed)